 Whether it is a small device such as an air conditioner, or as large as a wind turbine, everyday field service technicians are getting dispatched in order to repair a piece of mission-critical instrument that needs to get up and running as soon as possible.
 Today these technicians arrive on site equipped with AR glasses and headsets and view whatever that they are repairing and get to more quickly diagnose and troubleshoot the issue with a piece of machinery or equipment.
 And instead of having to manually go through a user manual, technicians can go about their business hands-free to get in and out faster than ever.

 When we talk about the entertainment industry, it is all about building a strong relationship with your character and audience.
 Properties such as Harry Potter are immensely successful because the readers of the book and the watchers of the movie feel like they already know the characters and are hungry for additional content.
 Entertainment brands are now able to view AR as a great marketing opportunity to build deeper bonds between their characters and the audience.
-The makers of the sensational game Pokemon Go are soon planning to release a Harry Potter-themed AR game that fans can get to interact with day in and day out.
+Pokemon Go is a prime example of this.
+The older versions of the game, like this Pokemon Diamond ROM Download for NDS which you can get online, had great character design and detailed world-building.
+However, since the game has begun using AR technology, it’s brought the characters of the game into the real world.
+Furthermore, the makers of the sensational game Pokemon Go are soon planning to release a Harry Potter-themed AR game that fans can get to interact with day in and day out.

 Whenever an emergency arrives, people will immediately reach out to their smartphone to see what is going on, where to go, or whether their loved ones are safe.
 Moreover, fire responders arrive at the scene of a fire or an earthquake to see who needs help and what is the best way to take them to safety.
 AR is showing promise in solving both pieces of the puzzle.
 First responders who are wearing AR glasses can be alerted to danger areas and show in real-time the individuals that need any assistance and enabling them to be aware of their surroundings.
 For those in need, geolocation enabled AR can easily show them directions and the best route to safety, safe zones and areas with firefighting or medics.

 AR is continuing to come up with supporting innovative ideas and techniques to augment and amplify our daily lives.
 In the coming years, AR is going to achieve new heights and be used in almost any vertical or domain.
 If you looking to hire a company for developing robust AR solutions then contact us at email@example.com.
+You can also Hire Augmented Reality Developers in Dubai, UAE.
 We have the most proficient developers onboard for your project.